2nd group of judges blocks Trump order on House seats count

 The case was heard before a panel of three district judges since it deals with how many congressional seats each state gets based on population figures from the once-a-decade census — a process known as apportionment.
 Any appeal can bypass an appellate court and go straight to the Supreme Court.

+One of the judges on the panel, U.S. District Judge Lucy Koh, in a separate case last month stopped the Trump administration from finishing the census at the end of September.
+She said the count to go on for another month through October.
+Department of Justice attorneys appealed to the Supreme Court, which last week allowed the Trump administration to end the census.

-During arguments earlier this month, Trump administration attorneys told the judges that any challenge to the order was premature and should wait until the apportionment numbers are turned in at year’s end.
+During arguments earlier this month, Trump administration attorneys told the judges that any challenge to Trump’s order was premature and should wait until the apportionment numbers are turned in at year’s end.

 The Census Bureau has yet to make public its method for determining the citizenship status of every U.S. resident, as requested in another order issued by Trump last year after the Supreme Court blocked his administration’s effort to add a citizenship question to the 2020 census.
 During a news conference on Wednesday, bureau officials refused to answer whether carrying out the order on apportionment was feasible at this point.